beaverbuilder/documentation/docs/beaver-builder/getting-started/bb-editor-basics/outline-panel.md

 Right-click any entry to see a list of options.
 Rows and columns have **Open settings** and **Remove** options.
 Modules have **Open settings**, **Duplicate**, and **Remove** options.

-## Move modules in the Outline panel
+## Move elements in the Outline panel

-You can move modules (except for subcolumns) within the Outline panel by dragging and dropping.
+You can move rows, columns (except for subcolumns), and modules within the Outline panel by dragging and dropping.

 ## Add a label that displays in Outline view